/

 Gametic genealogy

 A gametic genealogy is a convenient mathematical formalism of the genealogy of a population from the perspective of gametes.
-Mathematically, it is a quadruple with components
+Mathematically, it is a quadruple

 , the set of underlying gametes,